kriszyp/msgpackr/README.md

 With structured cloning enabled, cbor-x will also use tags/extensions to store Set, Map, Error, RegExp, ArrayBufferView objects and preserve their types.

 ## Alternate Encoding/Package
-The high-performance serialization and deserialization algorithms in the msgpackr package are also available in the [msgpackr](https://github.com/kriszyp/msgpackr) for the MessagePack format, with the same API and design.
+The high-performance serialization and deserialization algorithms in this package are also available in the [msgpackr](https://github.com/kriszyp/msgpackr) for the MessagePack format, with the same API and design.
 A quick summary of the pros and cons of using MessagePack vs CBOR are:
 * MessagePack has wider adoption, and, at least with this implementation is slightly more efficient (by roughly 2-4%).
-* CBOR has an [official IETF standardization track](https://tools.ietf.org/html/rfc7049), and the record extensions is conceptually/philosophically a better fit for CBOR tags.
+* CBOR has an [official IETF standardization track](https://www.rfc-editor.org/rfc/rfc8949.html), and the record extensions is conceptually/philosophically a better fit for CBOR tags.

 ## License